rtfisher/summerschool_lectures/README.md

   ```
    ./flashx
   ```
 - A successful run will output information for each timestep, terminating in "exiting: reached max SimTime".
+The docker container also installs the Python-based toolkit yt for analysis.

 ## Notes on Using Docker: